Followup to: Mixed Reference: The Great Reductionist Project

 The original Euthryphro dilemma goes, "Is it pious because it is loved by the gods, or loved by the gods because it is pious?"
 The religious version goes, "Is it good because it is commanded by God, or does God command it because it is good?"

-So if we can't make it good to slaughter babies by tweaking the state of God, then morality doesn't come from God; so goes the standard atheist argument.
+If we can't make it good to slaughter babies by tweaking the state of God, then morality doesn't come from God; so goes the standard atheist argument.

 But if you can't make it good to slaughter babies by tweaking the physical state of anything - if we can't imagine a world where some great Stone Tablet of Morality has been physically rewritten, and what is right has changed - then this is telling us that...